DavidKreplin/sorga_example/README.md

     % make

-The documentations can be build with
+The documentations can be build with:

     % make doc